 Americans who choose to expatriate to Ireland may be attracted by its country charm and beauty or by the renowned friendliness of the locals.
 But what are the tax implications of living among the Irish?
-Read on — we’ve outlined the most important facts about expat taxes that you need to know.
+Read on — we’ve outlined the most important facts about expat taxes that you need to know, including the US/Ireland Tax Treaty.

-As an expat living in Ireland, you must continue to file US expat taxes.
+As a US citizen living in Ireland, you must continue to file US expat taxes.
 You must include worldwide income on your US expat tax return, including income that is subject to tax in Ireland.

 If you’re considering a move to Ireland, check out this tax guide to learn cost-saving tips when it comes to filing your US expat taxes.